chocoteam/website/content/en/docs/Getting started/_index.md

 ---
 ## Quick start

-Interested in using Choco in your project?
+Interested in using Choco-solver in your project?
-There are different ways to do this: either your project is based on a build automation tool or not.
+Choco-solver is available as a Java library or a Python package.

+### Java
-The only prerequisite for running Choco solver is to have Java (Oracle JRE 11 or OpenJDK 11) installed on your machine.
+The only prerequisite for running Choco-solver is to have Java (Oracle JRE 11 or OpenJDK 11) installed on your machine.
+We strongly recommend to use a build automation tool, like Maven or Gradle, but adding manually the JAR file to the classpath is still an option.

-### Maven 3+
+#### Maven 3+

 Copy-paste the artifact description to your `pom.xml`: